5i5ousPlay/ISCS3018-Project-1/README.md

 ``python main.py``

 ## Note
-Errors may occasionally occur with the Youtube Data API.
+* Errors may occasionally occur with the Youtube Data API.
 The ETL Script will try a maximum of three (3) times to make the relevant API call before raising an error and stopping the extraction process.
+* To operate within the free quota usage limit of the Youtube Data API, we only extract from the F1 2021 Race Highlights Playlist